satellite-image-deep-learning/techniques/README.md

 # Movers and shakers
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation
+* [Ankit Kariryaa](https://github.com/ankitkariryaa) published a recent nature paper on tree detection
 * [Chris Holmes](https://github.com/cholmes) is doing great things at Planet
 * [Christoph Rieke](https://github.com/chrieke) maintains a very popular imagery repo and has published his thesis on segmentation
+* [Nicholas Murray](https://www.murrayensis.org/) is an Australia-based scientist with a focus on delivering the science necessary to inform large scale environmental management and conservation
+* [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee
 * [Robin Wilson](https://github.com/robintw) is a former academic who is very active in the satellite imagery space
-* [Qiusheng Wu](https://github.com/giswqs) is an Assistant Professor in the Department of Geography at the University of Tennessee
-* [Nicholas Murray](https://www.murrayensis.org/) is an Australia-based scientist with a focus on delivering the science necessary to inform large scale environmental management and conservation

 # Courses
 * [Manning: Monitoring Changes in Surface Water Using Satellite Image Data](https://liveproject.manning.com/course/106/monitoring-changes-in-surface-water-using-satellite-image-data?)